ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 {: #vmware-as-a-service-vdc-apply}
 {: step}

-To initialize our Terraform project, run `terraform init` command in the example directory and observe the output as below.
+To initialize your Terraform project, run `terraform init` command in the example directory and observe the output.

 For example: